learn-co-curriculum/notebook-stack/README.md

 docker build https://github.com/learn-co-curriculum/notebook-stack.git
 ```

+If you are working on modifying the Docker stack itself (e.g. modifying the Dockerfile) then it is not necessary to push changes to GitHub prior to actually building the image.
+Instead you can navigate to the root of the `notebook-stack` directory and simply run `docker build .` (the `.` at the end is necessary to indicate that the build should be based on everything in the current directory).

 ### Running the Image / Creating a Container

 When you use the `docker run` command it uses the image to create a container.
 (If you want, you can have multiple containers based on the same image at a time.)